 TSTC offers technical training in defined skill sets which can be grouped in various combinations to meet specific job requirements for business and industry.
 These skills training pathways are designed to allow students and/or incumbent workers to enter, exit and re-enter TSTC training while they continue to work or pursue further training.
 Credits earned in these pathways may be applied to college credit Certificates of Completion and/or Associate of Applied Science degree.
-Completers in these training pathways receive the Marketable Skills Achievement Award or a Technical Skills Mastery Certificate.
+Completers in these training pathways receive the Marketable Skills Achievement Award.